On Black Friday, how to cut through the hype and save money

 For its new report, 2018’s Best Stores for Black Friday, WalletHub compared the regular price with the Black Friday price for a broad selection of items, including TVs, computers, home appliances, video games, clothing and jewelry.
 The result: 14 percent of the items “offered no savings” — had the same price or were more expensive when compared with their pre-Black Friday prices.

-That said, shopping experts contacted by NBC News do expect to see some great deals unveiled on Wednesday and Thursday on all types of merchandise.
+That said, shopping experts contacted by NBC News did expect to see some great deals unveiled on Wednesday and Thursday on all types of merchandise.

 Edgar Dworsky, founder of ConsumerWorld.org considers Black Friday “the single best shopping day of the year.”